nightmode/feri/docs/extension-specific-info.md

 ### Smarter Includes

-Feri exposes a variable called "root" into your EJS files.
+Feri exposes a variable called `root` into your EJS files.
 This is super useful for includes because instead of having dot dot slash nightmares like...

 ```js
 <% include ('../../../../partials/header.ejs') %>
 ```

-You can instead use "root" to specify the same path as your source folder and then write beautiful includes like...
+You can instead use `root` to specify the same path as your source folder and then write beautiful includes like...

 ```js
 <% include (root + '/partials/header.ejs') %>